hardkiller2565123123/SouthParkFrameWork/README.md

 ## Disclaimer

-And Yes AI was helped with this project so what deal with it if you dont like it then dont use the Mod
+And Yes AI was helped with this project so what deal with it if you dont like it then dont use the Mod.

+Also this mod uses a proxy dll.
+In Normal words that means it uses a dummy steam_api.dll to load the original one so owning the game is a requirement.
+THIS WILL NEVER CHANGE

 This project is for research, learning, and modding purposes only.

 No game files or copyrighted assets are included.

+WE DO NOT CONDONE PIRACY

 ## Status